Problems We Found In Tucson's Drinking WaterRSS

 Analies Dyjak, M.A. | Hydroviv Research Analyst

-For Hydroviv’s assessment of tap water quality in Tucson, AZ, we aggregated water quality test data from Tucson Water, the city’s water provider and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
-We cross reference these data with toxicity studies in the scientific and medical literature, and look at upcoming regulatory changes.
+For Hydroviv’s assessment of Tucson, Arizona drinking water quality problems, we collected water test data from the city’s Consumer Confidence Report and the U.S. Environmental Protection Agency.
+We cross referenced Tucson's water quality data with toxicity studies in scientific and medical literature.
 The water filters that we sell at Hydroviv are optimized to filter out contaminants that are found in Tucson’s drinking water.